tommymcglynn/mortgage-calculator-react/README.md

 ## Usage in Your App
+Install the calculator as an npm module.

+    npm install mortgage-calculator-react

-You can include the mortgage calculator in your app as a React component.
+Then include the mortgage calculator in your app and use it as a React component.

     import MortgageCalculator from "mortgage-calculator-react";